 By Deanna Baker

 An online student asked me what the best theory is if you want to caption.
-For help with this issue, I turned to caption theory experts Kathy DiLorenzo, RDR, CRR, and Amy Bowlen, RDR, CRR, both of VITAC.
+For help with this issue, I turned to caption theory experts Kathy DiLorenzo, FAPR, RDR, CRR, CRC, and Amy Bowlen, FAPR, RDR, CRR, CRC.

 My point there is that they developed clear, concise, logical ways to resolve most of the writing problems of the early realtime days.
 The few rules that they adopted stretched across all theories and was the clearest, easiest-to-learn realtime that our profession has ever seen.
 I believe the best realtime writers today use the methods taught from that time, having learned it long ago or having since learned it from books.

 "That said, my advice is to find the weaknesses in her theory and use NCI's book or VITAC's book to correct any flaws," Kathy explained.
 "She'll know the flaws by looking closely at the translation."